 - In the One Piece fandom, Dadan was speculated to be a man, but eventually proved to be a woman.
 An ugly woman but still a woman.

 - Alluka from Hunter × Hunter.
 Turns out that the second youngest "brother" in the Zoldyck family is a girl (or possibly a male to female transsexual).
 Not important to the story, but it had fans in an uproar.
-Made more confusing by the fact that one of the actual brothers, Kalluto, is a case of Dude Looks Like a Lady, so fans were already used to expecting a feminine looking figure to actually belong to a boy.
+Made more confusing by the fact that one of the actual brothers, Kalluto, is a case of Dude Looks Like a Lady, so fans were already used to expecting a feminine looking figure, especially in that family, to actually belong to a boy.

 - In Maoyuu Maou Yuusha, Hero comes to the Demon world to search for the Maou (translated as "demonic ruler"), and is extremely surprised to discover that she is in fact a very polite, buxom redheaded woman.
 Though her title in Japanese is technically gender neutral she's assumed in story to be male until the reveal, and some translations refer to her as the Demon King to keep the ambiguity.

 - In Steins;Gate, alleged time traveler John Titor is given a male voice when his online chats are read aloud in the narration, which along with the name disguises that he's actually a female character, Amane Suzuha.

 - Also used in regards to the true identity of FB, Moeka's contact and Living Emotional Crutch, since the distinctly feminine tone of FB's texts to her disguises that they're actually being sent by Tennouji Yuugo/Mr. Braun.